mpalaourg/starter-academic/content/en/publication/ism2022/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Ευλάμπιος Αποστολίδης
+- Evlampios Apostolidis
 - admin
-- Βασίλειος Μεζάρης
+- Vasileios Mezaris
-- Ιωάννης Πάτρας
+- Ioannis Patras

 # Author notes (optional)
 author_notes:
-- "Ίση συνεισφορά"
+- "Equal contribution"
-- "Ίση συνεισφορά"
+- "Equal contribution"

 date: "2022-12-06T00:00:00Z"
 doi: "10.1109/ISM55400.2022.00029"